 Despite shoemaking being its bread and butter, Marikina has a lot more to offer.
-The also houses several commercial and industrial centers, and even several shopping centers that complement its primary shoe industry.
-It also the location several manufacturing plants and local markets, which you can live close to if you decide to live in an apartment for rent in Marikina, Metro Manila.
+The city houses several commercial and industrial centers and even several shopping centers that complement its primary shoe industry.
+It is also the location of several manufacturing plants and local markets, which you can live close to if you decide to live in an apartment for rent in Marikina, Metro Manila.

 Marikina apartments for rent flourish simply due to the brisk housing demand.
 This is attributed to the presence of schools, steady yet sustainable commercialization, and the far less urban environment that is akin to nearby Rizal's rural landscapes.
 Marikina offers a lifestyle rich in history and culture, as meaningfully indulged as every well-crafted pair of leather in this city of feet and measures.